 Seeing as we were up in the mountains, I was very keen to try some of the local produce.
 Not only was Inoriya still open late in the afternoon but it was serving up some very fresh vegetables from the region.
 I’ve never appreciated pickles as much as I did for that meal!

 Houses aside, the Shirakawago region is wonderful for a casual stroll.
 Although there are a fair few tourists, the remoteness of the region makes walking around very refreshing.
 For the best view of the town, I highly recommend the short walk up to Shiroyama Viewpoint.
-During Winter months the trial up is closed due to snow fall, so make sure to head up this way if you have the chance!
+During Winter months the trail up is closed due to snow fall, so make sure to head up this way if you have the chance!
 There’s also a bus that goes up to the view point, but it’s a fairly gentle slope up so we didn’t see the need.

 The greenery in this area is amazing and apparently so is the scenery when it is blanketed in snow.
 I’m hoping that I’ll be able to go back one day and stay overnight in one of the houses!

 As it hit late afternoon we took the bus back to Kanazawa, napping the whole way.
 I realised that we had just enough time to check out Tsuntsun café, which I had seen the first night in Tatemachi.
 Little known fact: hedgehogs are illegal in Australia.
 This was the first time I had ever seen let alone touched a hedgehog in real life!
-Our hedgehog, name Tsunko was rather shy and reticent but very eating to eat all the snacks that we fed it!
+Our hedgehog, name Tsunko was rather shy and reticent but very eager to eat all the snacks that we fed it!

 I had been rather looking forward to seeing Higashi Chaya as I love traditional Japanese tea houses.
 However we only managed to visit at night, when it was already well and truly dark.
 The dimly lit lanterns and soft voices drifting out from some of the stores made the whole thing very atmospheric (maybe even a little creepy?) even though the majority of the stores weren’t open.
 I was placated by the thought that during the day, that it would be a bit too touristy and crowded, but even then I made a vow in my heart that one day I would be back during the day!